TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 .. _routing-advanced-routing-configuration:

 ===============================================
-Advanced Routing configuration (for extensions)
+Advanced routing configuration (for extensions)
 ===============================================

 While Page based routing works out of the box, routing for extensions has to be configured explicitely in your site configuration.